Koszul self duality of manifolds

 We will recall some facts about various W-constructions and bar constructions which can be found (with slight variation) in \cite{malin2}.
 The origin of these constructions can be found throughout \cite{boardman_vogt_1973,ching_2005, salvatore_1998} with explicit methods to topologize the weighted/labeled trees.
 We are interested in both pointed and unpointed versions of these constructions, and so to save space we will recover unpointed definitions from their pointed counterparts.
 The goal of this section is to give a construction of the functor $K(-)$ in terms of generalized Thom complexes and investigate its consequences.
 All operads are assumed to be reduced.

+As before, an $I$-labelled tree is a tree with: \begin{itemize} \item a distinguished root, \item a bijection between the leaves and $I$, \item and satisfying the condition that if $v$ is an internal vertex, i.e. not a leaf or a root, the \textit{outgoing} edges $e(v)$, i.e. edges which are between $v$ and some leaf, should have cardinality at least $2$. \end{itemize}

-\begin{dfn}[The $W$-construction of an operad] Given an operad O in $(\mathrm{Top}_*,\wedge)$, let $T(O)$ denote the space of labeled, rooted trees with the property that the root has a single edge adjacent to it and every internal vertex has at least 2 children with labels as follows: the internal vertices are labeled by $O$ while nonroot and nonleaf adjacent edges are labeled by an element of $[0, \infty]$; any tree with a vertex labeled by the basepoint is collapsed to a single point.
-We let $W(O)$ denotes the quotient of $T(O)$ by the relation that any length 0 edge can be collapsed by applying operadic partial composition. $W(O)$ is an operad by grafting trees via length $\infty$ edges. \end{dfn} There are many similarities in the definition of the operad $\mathcal{F}_n$ and the $W$-construction of an operad.
-There is a quite remarkable fact that $W((\mathcal{F}_n)_+) \cong (\mathcal{F}_n)_+$ as operads \cite{salvatore_2021}.
-One could point to this as the primary reason to expect a Koszul self duality result for the operad $E_n$.
+\begin{dfn}[The $W$-construction of an operad] Given an operad O in $(\mathrm{Top}_*,\wedge)$, let $T(O)(I)$ denote the space of $I$-labeled, rooted trees with the property that the root has a single outgoing edge and an internal vertex $v$ is labeled by $O(e(v))$, and nonroot and nonleaf adjacent edges are labeled by an element of $[0, \infty]$; any tree containing a vertex labeled by the basepoint is collapsed to a single point.
+We let $W(O)(I)$ denotes the quotient of $T(O)(I)$ by the relation that any length 0 edge can be collapsed by applying operadic partial composition.
+The collection of $W(O)(I)$ is an operad $W(O)$ by grafting trees via length $\infty$ edges. \end{dfn}

-\begin{dfn}[The $W_{[0,\infty]}$-construction of an operad] In terms of trees, the $[0,\infty]$ coordinate is the length of the root edge.
+\begin{dfn}[The $W_{[0,\infty]}$-construction of an operad] The thickened $W$-construction $W_{[0,\infty]}(O)$ is given by In terms of trees, the $[0,\infty]$ coordinate is the length of the root edge.
 This is an operad by grafting trees via the labeled root edge. \end{dfn}

 We will pay particular attention to the geometry of the $W_{[0,\infty]}$-construction; ultimately it is the key to defining the cooperad structure on the Koszul dual cooperad $B(-)$, and it will also be the key to encoding Koszul duality into parametrized spectra.